isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 ### **Development of Jurong New Town**

 Jurong has long suffered from a perception that it stands locked in a distant corner of the island, too far from everything else even on a little red dot like Singapore.
-This was the case in the 1960s, when even a plentiful supply of jobs in the new industrial town made little headway in attracting people to work and live there.
+This was the case in the 1960s, when even a plentiful

+Alhtough the rapid development of Jurong industrial estate had created a steady supply of jobs, it made little headway in attracting people to live there.
+Due to its location, Jurong suffered from a perception that it stands locked in a distant corner of the island, too far from everything else.

 By 1969, the resident population of Jurong stood at about 16,000, living in flats and shophouses built by the Housing & Development Board (HDB) in Taman Jurong.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/2d17e4ed-1162-11e3-83d5-0050568939ad